Plumber Resume Guide: North Carolina Edition (2026)

 Education Pathways

-1. Union Apprenticeship - 4-5 year programs through UA (United Association) locals combining classroom instruction with on-the-job training
+1. Union Apprenticeship - 5-year programs through UA (United Association) locals combining classroom instruction with on-the-job training

-4. Direct Entry - Learning under licensed plumbers with supplemental coursework for licensing
+4. Direct Entry - Learning under licensed plumbers with experience documentation for licensing

 Format your education to highlight trade-specific training: